 The Colorado Ranger is a horse breed that came from the Colorado High Plains.
 The horse is easily recognized by its good-looking leopard-spotted coat.
-The Colorado Ranger influenced other breeds including the Quarter Horse and Appaloosa have Colorado Ranger blood.
+The Quarter Horse and Appaloosa have Colorado Ranger blood.
 The horse can be purchased for $5,000 – $15,000 on average.

 Colorado Ranger Horse History

 The Colorado Ranger is one of the oldest western horse breeds.
 The history of the Colorado Ranger traces back to the 19th century.
 Two foundation sires named Leopard #3 and Fox #10 were brought to the USA in 1878.
 Those equines were imported from Turkey as a gift from the Turkish Sultan Abdul Hamid II to US President Ulysses S. Grant.

 The first horse was named Linden Tree, a grey Barb foaled in 1874.
 Another one was named Leopard, a grey Arabian foaled in 1873.
 The two horses were delivered to Virginia in 1879.
-Randolph Huntington, a well-known breeder, kept Linden Tree and Leopard in his breeding herds.
-Besides, the equines were used in covering mares in a ranch in Nebraska.
-General Colby, a Huntington’s friend was an owner of that ranch.
+Randolph Huntington, a well-known breeder, kept Leopard and Linden Tree in his breeding herds.
+Besides, the equines were used in covering mares on a ranch in Nebraska.
+General Colby, Huntington’s friend, was an owner of that ranch.

 As a result, a number of quality ranch horses were produced.
-Other ranches started to collaborate and bought horses from Colby’s herds.
-Imported sires covered plenty of mares in the US.
+Other ranches started to collaborate and bought horses from General Colby’s ranch.
+Imported sires covered plenty of native mares in the US.
 Eventually, the stallion Appaloosa with leopard spotting was a grandson of Leopard.

 Mike Ruby, a breeder from the Colorado High Plains, got his eye on the horse breed.
 He purchased Max and a son of the stallion from Colby’s Ranch named Patches.
 Ruby was keeping excellent horses that were known for their breed records.
 Sometimes, these equines were called Colorado Rangerbreds.
 You may still face this “nickname” though.